BenjaminKobjolke/FastKeyboardWindowSwitcher/README.md

 Rename shortcuts_example.txt to shortcutslist.txt and add the windows you do not want to show up to that list.
 One shortcut per line
 Example: wa|winamp

+### 24.03.2023 - search min length

+settings.ini
+settings - searchminlength

+Default value = 1

+#### Description

+If the window first opens and you starting typing, the window list will not be updated until this min length is reached.
+This improves the performance.
+Otherwise the input lags and it might miss the first character you type.